-The third component is an error u_i for demand that follows a normal distribution with a mean of 0 and a variance of σ_u^2 .
+The third component is the measurement error u_i for demand that follows a normal distribution with a mean of 0 and a variance of σ_u^2 .
 This term is assumed to be independent of v_i .
-As discussed in Hausman (1985) and Moffitt (1986), u_i represents an optimization error by the consumer and a misspecification error by the statistician.
+As discussed in Hausman (1985), u_i also represents an optimization error by the consumer and a misspecification error by the statistician.
+Furthermore, Moffitt (1986) pointed out that it is expected to give nonzero probability on the consumption amount between heterogeneity intervals (see also Figure 6 of Moffitt (1986)).
+When the measurement error is excluded from the model, such a consumption amount will not be observed because the upper limit of the k-th heterogeneity interval is less than the lower limit of the k + 1-st interval.
+This situation is alleviated by the introduction of the error term.